Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <span class="QandA"></span>

-The word `double` at the beginning is average’s ***return type***: the type of data that the function returns each time it's called.
+The word `double` at the beginning is average's ***return type***: the type of data that the function returns each time it's called.
 The identifiers `a` and `b` (the function's ***parameters***) represent the two numbers that will be supplied when `average` is called.
 Each parameter must have a type (just like every variable has a type): in this example, both `a` and `b` have type `double`.
 (It may look odd, but the word `double` must appear twice, once for `a` and once for `b`.)
 A function parameter is essentially a variable whose initial value will be supplied later, when the function is called.

 Every function has an executable part, called the ***body***, which is enclosed in braces.
 The body of `average` consists of a single `return` statement.
 Executing this statement causes the function to “return” to the place from which it was called: the value of `(a + b) / 2` will be the value returned by the function.

 To call a function, we write the function name, followed by a list of arguments.
 For example, `average (x, y)` is a call of the average function.
 Arguments are used to supply information to a function; in this case, average needs to know which two numbers to average.
 The effect of the call `average (x, y)` is to copy the values of `x` and `y` into the parameters `a` and `b`, and then execute the body of `average`.
-An argument doesn’t have to be a variable; any expression of a compatible type will do, allowing us to write `average (5.1, 8.9)` or `average (x/2, y/3)`.
+An argument doesn't have to be a variable; any expression of a compatible type will do, allowing us to write `average (5.1, 8.9)` or `average (x/2, y/3)`.

 We'll put the call of `average` in the place where we need to use the return value.
 For example, we could write